 Here the "eyes of Yahweh" refer to Yahweh's thoughts and opinion.
 If you "find favor" with someone it means that they are pleased with you.
-AT: "Yahweh is pleased with me" (See: Metonymy and Idiom)
+Alternate translation: "Yahweh is pleased with me" (See: Metonymy and Idiom)

 where he lives